FaurinFox/Cleverbot/README.md

 npm install --save @faurinfox/cleverbot
 ```

+### Highlighted changes

+As of version 1.1.0, Cleverbot tweaking parameters have been implemented to this package.
+These allow you to modify the "mood" of its responses.
+Cleverbot simply calls these tweaks `tweak1, tweak2, tweak3`.
+However, i have renamed them for use in this package.
+Below are these renames in the same order, as well as what they control.

+- wackiness, controls from sensible to wacky
+- talkativeness, controls from shy to talkative
+- attentiveness, controls from self-centered to attentive

+Each of these values must be an integer between 0 and 100.
+If left undeclared, whatever Cleverbot defaults to will be used.

+Only the first example under Usage section below has been updated to show the use of these tweaks.
+They will be used in the same object as the `cs` parameter.

+If the introduction of these changes broke things for you, please create an issue on the [Github page](https://github.com/FaurinFox/Cleverbot/issues) in order to let me know about them.

 ### Usage

 There are a few ways to use this package.
 We'll start with a `import` style, which i recommend using whenever possible.